-The Companion Program provides in-home assistance for low-income adults over the age of 60 and/or who have severe disabilities that prevent them from performing these tasks independently.
+The Companion Program provides in-home assistance for low-income adults over the age of 60 and/or adults who have severe disabilities that prevent them from performing these tasks independently.
 Depending on the needs of the individual, companions can assist with:

 - Light housekeeping